department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2023-11-mhv-on-va-gov-phase-2b-vaos-uat/research-findings.md

 _Likely True, Not enough information_

 We only spoke to two participants who were registered at Oracle Health facilities, so we don't have enough information to draw a conclusion.
-However we saw many points where those participants were redirected to the Oracle Health portal from VA.gov and My HealthVet, so we believe this is likely true.
+However, we saw many points where those participants were redirected to the Oracle Health portal from VA.gov and My HealthVet, so we believe this is likely true.

 _**The process of selecting a facility, clinic, or provider during scheduling will meet participant expectations.**_